 #1 That brief moment after you have finished

-Everyone has there moment of “I’ve done it”.
+Everyone has their moment of “I’ve done it”.
 For many it is as they are running down the finish chute.
 The euphoria of hearing “you are an Ironman” and getting the medal.
 I get that, but for me my “moment” never seems to be in the finish chute.
 I tend to have my moment later that night, when I’m sitting alone on my bed.
 I usually just smile and think “boom, I just did that”.